Technical Debt as a Product-Engineering Issue

 How do we decide what technical debt is important?
 We need good cost-benefit analysis and some measure of impact: "how much will it cost us if we don't take care of this?"
 This estimation is often vague because nobody can predict the future.
 That makes it even more important to approach the impact with as much business mindset as possible.

 It's also important to remember that not all technical debt is relevant at the same time, so we need to re-prioritize and re-estimate technical debt from time to time.
+Managing technical debt is an ongoing activity.

 One possible process for handling technical debt